elkromer/markdown/AS4.md

 1. The user message was lost and never received.
 2. The user message was received but the Receipt was never generated due to faulty configuration.
 3. The user message was received, the Receipt was set back but lost along the way.

+# ENTSOG AS4 Profile

+`European network of transmission system operators for gas`

+Usage profile based on OASIS ebMS 3.0 and an extended subset of the AS4 ebHandler conformance profile (for the gas community).

+Defines a messaging model, message packaging, message layer security, error handling, PKI...

+# PEPPOL AS4 Profile

+`Pan-european public procurement online`

+Facilitates becoming an access point in the PEPPOL community to enable cross-border trade.
+The mission statement of the OpenPEPPOL movement is to enable businesses to communicate electronically with any European government institution in the producrement process, increasing efficiency and reducing costs.